SK53/indicia-docs/developing/reporting/report-file-format.rst

   will show a datepicker control.
 Lookup will show a select box.
 Geometry, Polygon, Line and Point all require a map for the user to draw the input parameter shape onto.
-Finally, idlist, smpattrs, occattrs and locattrs are special datatypes that are described below.
+Finally, idlist, smpattrs, occattrs and locattrs are special datatypes that are described in the section :ref:`attrs-label`.
 When viewing the parameters form in the Warehouse interface, the contents of the lookup are populated using the query in the query attribute.
 When using the report_grid control in the data_entry_helper class, the contents of the lookup are populated using the population_call attribute.
 Alternatively a fixed set of values can be specified by using the lookup_values attribute.
+* **query** -
-* **query** is used to provide an SQL query used to populate the select box for lookup parameters.
+  Used to provide an SQL query used to populate the select box for lookup parameters.
 The query should return 2 fields, the key and display value.
 This only works on the warehouse and does not work for reports run from client websites, since they cannot directly issue SQL queries, so it is recommended that you use the **population_call** attribute instead.
-* **population_call**
+* **population_call** -
-  Allows report parameter forms on client websites to populate the select boxes when the datatype is lookup, for example when using the report_grid control.
+  Allows report parameter forms on client websites to populate the select boxes shown in the report's input parameters form.
+The format of the value specified for this attribute should be either of the following, replacing the values in
-  The format is either direct:table name:id field:caption field, e.g.
-  "direct:survey:id:title" or report:report name:id field:caption field, e.g.
-  "report:myreport:id:title" where myreport must return fields named id and title.
+  <> as appropriate:

+  * direct:<table name>:<value field>:<caption field>
+  * report:<report name>:<value field>:<caption field>

+  The first part of the value is set to direct or report to indicate loading data from a table or report respectively.
+This is followed by the table name or report name (including path), then the name of the field which provides the underlying parameter value to pass into the report, then finally the name of the field which provides the caption to display to the user for this value in the drop down.
+Examples include "direct:survey:id:title" or "report:my_reports/taxon_groups:id:title" where my_reports/taxon_groups.xml is a report which must return fields named id and title.
 At the moment additional parameters cannot be provided.
+* **lookup_values** -
-* **lookup_values** allows specification of a fixed list of values for a lookup rather than one populated from the database.
+  Allows specification of a fixed list of values for a parameter with the lookup datatype.
+This is an alternative to using population_call to populate the select box in the parameters input form from the database.
 Specify each entry as key:value with commas between them, for example "all:All,C:Complete,S:Sent for verification,V:Verified".
-* **linked_to**
+* **linked_to** -
   Available only for select parameters and allows another select to be specified as the parent.
 In this case, the values in this select are filtered using the value in the parent select.
 For example, a select for survey might be linked to a select for website, meaning that selecting a website repopulates the list of available surveys.
-* **linked_filter_field**
+* **linked_filter_field** -
   Applies when using **linked_to**, and allows the filtered field in the entity accessed by the population_call to be specified.
 In the above example of a survey lookup linked to a website lookup, the survey lookup would specify this as website_id.
-* **emptyvalue**
+* **emptyvalue** -
   Allows a special value to be used when the parameter is left blank by the user.
 As an example, take an integer parameter, with SQL syntax WHERE id=#id#.
 If the user leaves this parameter blank, then invalid SQL is